-May 17, 2018-The government has scrapped the Malaysian government’s unilateral policy that had put immense financial burden on Nepali migrant workers aspiring for a job in Malaysia.
+The government has scrapped the Malaysian government’s unilateral policy that had put immense financial burden on Nepali migrant workers aspiring for a job in Malaysia.

 Ministry for Labour, Employment and Social Security informed that the government has decided to scrap the Malaysian government’s policy that forced migrant workers to pay exorbitant fees for various procedures from its authorised agents—Malaysian companies and their sub-agents in Nepal— including MiGRAMS, health checkup syndicate, One Stop Centres (OSC), foreign landing visa (VLN) and GSG services.

 A Nepali aspiring to work in Malaysia has to pay at least Rs 18,400 visa fee and other charges under different headings.

 “We have decided to scrap the illegitimate provision that forces Nepali migrant workers to cough up tens of millions of rupees,” said Labour Minister Gokarna Bista during a press conference organised at the Labour Ministry on Thursday “The Foreign Ministry will take initiatives on this regard to ensure the Malaysian government’s cooperation.”

 Minister Bista informed that the Home Ministry has been asked to immediately implement the Labour Ministry’s decision.
 “We have sent a letter to the Home Ministry to put an end to the illegitimate works being carried out by anyone,” said Minister Bista.